By Sandy Meadow, Program Coordinator, Health Sciences

 Continuing Studies at the University of Victoria specializes in creating professional development courses for distance learning, specifically designed to help participants thrive in the online environment.
 When the time is right, consider these online opportunities to grow your capacity to take on new roles:

 Sandy Meadow studied task-shifting as part of her post-graduate certificate in public health from the London School of Hygiene and Tropical Medicine.
-She is a program coordinator in Health Sciences & Public Relations Programs at Continuing Studies at the University of Victoria.
+She is a program coordinator in Health Sciences and Public Relations Programs at Continuing Studies at the University of Victoria.